jswilkinson851/ha-edf-freephase-dynamic-tariff/README.md

 - **Configurable scan interval**
   Entered in minutes, stored internally in seconds.
+  API refreshes now occur on precise wall‑clock boundaries based on your configured scan interval **(new in v0.3.7)**.
+  Examples:
+  - 30 minutes → 12:00, 12:30, 13:00, 13:30
+  - 5 minutes → 12:00, 12:05, 12:10, 12:15
+  - 1 minute → exactly on the minute
+  A small random jitter (0–5 seconds) is added to avoid simultaneous API hits across multiple Home Assistant instances.

 - **Unified slot dataset**
   All sensors now use a single authoritative list of half‑hour slots, ensuring consistent behaviour across the integration.